ipfs-inactive/blog/src/10-webpage-publishing-with-ipfs/index.md

 ---

 > - Don't you hate it when your links break?
-> - Don't you hate it when your webhost gets attacked and your websites go down?
+> - Don't you hate it when your web host gets attacked and your websites go down?
-> - Don't you hate managing servers just to self-host a webpage?
+> - Don't you hate managing servers just to self-host a web page?
 > - Don't you hate it when you switch cloud providers and all the data links change?
 > - Don't you hate it when people relying on your content get broken embeds?

 > NOTE: I think it'd be better to start stronger than rhetorical questions.
 For instance:
 > The web is broken.
-Links break; webhosts get attacked, and websites go down (often permanently).
-As a web developer, you have to by a sysadmin just to host a webpage.
+Links break; web hosts get attacked, and websites go down (often permanently).
+As a web developer, you have to by a sysadmin just to host a web page.
 If you switch cloud providers, links break.
 Even with a fully functional website, more issues might pop up; link rot, or broken embeds for third parties serving your content.
 It's 2016, and not all is as it should be.

 Publishing web content has become a very complex, confusing, and precarious process.
-Publishing static content -- simple webpages, images, videos, or documents -- is way harder and brittle than it should be.
-The "easy way" means depending on services that may change things under you, or even shut down completely.
-Hundreds of millions of people have been surprised overnight with a "Sorry, we're going in a different direction".
+Publishing static content -- simple web pages, images, videos, or documents -- is way harder than it should be.
+The "easy way" means depending on services that may change things under you or shut down completely.
+Hundreds of millions of people have been served, sometimes overnight, with a "Sorry, we're going in a different direction" message.
 The lucky ones get a dump of their data and a short timeline to "get their affairs in order" and rehost their content.
-This means hard work to rebuild the site elsewhere, and -- for those who were not extremely careful with domain names and URLs up-front -- attempting to update soon-to-be-broken links all over the web.
-Like changing Mailing Addresses after moving, most resign themselves to suffering some things breaking forever.
-(If you use hosting services, we strongly recommend using Neocities -- they deeply care about the long-term survival of your websites, they understand the importance of not breaking your links, and the suffering caused by services shutting down).
-TODO: This parenthetical should not be placed in the introduction.
-Comes off as weird.
+This means hard work rebuilding the site elsewhere, and -- for those who were not extremely careful with domain names and URLs up-front -- attempting to update soon-to-be-broken links all over the web.
+Like changing mailing addresses after moving, most resign themselves to suffering some things breaking forever.
---- maybe as a foot note?
-I don't know.
-It doesn't fit, even though we love Neocities.
-A footnore at the end of the doc should work.

-The alternative -- self-hosting your content on infrastructure you control -- is even worse.
+The alternative -- self-hosting your content on infrastructure you control -- is not much better.
 Only the zealous few manage their own hardware today.
-And those who compromise but still dare host their own websites on virtual private servers run into a myriad of complex and brittle processes.
-Even very experienced web developers struggle with the complexities of setting up webservers, replicating across regions, adding load-balancers, securing machines against hackers, responding to sudden problems, and just maintaining everything working long-term.
-All of this requires large amounts of domain specific knowledge that newcommers find very difficult to use.
+And those who compromise by hosting their own websites on virtual private servers run into a myriad of complex and brittle processes.
+Even very experienced web developers can struggle with the complexities of setting up servers, replicating across regions, adding load-balancers, securing machines against hackers, responding to sudden problems, and just the constant grind of long-term maintenance.
+All of this requires large amounts of domain specific knowledge that newcomers find very difficult to use.

 "I just wanted to publish my personal website!"
 It is not a mystery why most people use Facebook, Twitter, Medium, and Tumblr to publish and host their public personas, their blogs, and all their thoughts.

 Suggestion: This is where IPFS, the permanent web, comes in.
 We've been working on a solution to these issues, imagining a word where it is easier to publish web content; where it easier to host and maintain it; where links don't break or change; where old versions didn't disappear in moment; and where all of this is as simple as tweeting.
 All at once.

 > - What if it was way easier to publish web content?
 > - What if it was way easier to host and maintain it?